FAQ – Terms and Conditions

 Q: What do I need to provide to have my coat of arms designed or painted?

 A: If an old coat of arms exists in your family I would need a copy of it.
 In addition I need a description and your vision of what the coat of arms should represent.
 If no coat of arms exists in your family I just need a description and your vision of the coat of arms.
 Sketches and images of your vision are also very helpful.
-The more detailed the description, the less the revisions/cost.
+The more detailed and clear the description, the less the revisions/cost.

 Q: What is the procedure?

 A: For larger projects a minimum 30% deposit is required for any project to start.
 Installments will be due as mutually agreed, and final payment will be due on approval of design, before artwork is e-mailed or shipped.
 Work begins upon receipt of order and payment/deposit, plus a general idea of your vision for the design.
 You will receive a very unique and customized service.
 I will be in touch with you via e-mail or phone, and you will be able to give your creative input on the design and approve sketches before artwork is finalized.

 Q: How long does it take?